 This option allows you to enable or disable the APIC (Advanced Programmable Interrupt Controller) mode.
 APIC provides symmetric multiprocessing (SMP) for systems, allowing support for up to 60 processors.
-It is recommended to enable this option.
+It is recommended that this option be enabled.

 MPS Version Control For OS (1.4)